cosmicdreams/karaoke-mn/frontend-tasks.md

 ## Core App Structure

 - [x] Implement the `karaoke-app` root component with basic routing for KJ, Guest and Main views.
+- [x] Ensure the Lit-based UI is built and served at the root (localhost:3000) as the main user-facing frontend.
+Verify that the Vite build output (public/dist) is used and the Express server serves the correct index.html for the Lit app.

 ## KJ Components